NANOSMAT Prize & "Outstanding Young Scientist Award"

 The candidates must satisfy the following criteria:

-The candidate must be a senior (or young but very dynamic) scientist and a recognised leader in the field of nanoscience and nanotechnology with a distinguished track record of original contributions in the NANO related field.
+The candidate must be an outstanding scientist and a recognised leader in the field of nanoscience and nanotechnology with a distinguished track record of original contributions in the NANO related field.

 2) Research funding